-Taking all the techniques I’d implemented and creating a coaching program with several coaches and lifetime access for our members (Your Amazing World 365) and an App (Your Amazing Essentials) wasn’t the easiest thing in the world.
+Taking all the techniques I’d implemented and creating a coaching program and an App (Your Amazing Essentials) wasn’t the easiest thing in the world.
 Neither was creating the ideal team and a corporate culture that has people begging to work for us.
 But it was completely doable by taking one small step at a time supported by affirmations and fueled by a long, documented history of accomplishments.

 There is not a day that goes by that I don’t celebrate the progress and impact we’ve made.
 Not a day that goes by that I don’t wake up feeling purposeful and fall asleep feeling proud.
 Gone are the train wreck days filled with overwhelm and chaos.
 And not because my life is perfect, and I no longer face challenges or crisis.
 My real-life responsibilities haven’t disappeared.
 But now I feel completely empowered to face anything that comes my way with The Small Step Method (even the insanity that was 2020) and you can too!